brunomuniz-encora/poc-starlingx-messages/AppGenGuide.md

-TODO: move to the App Generator repo after validation of these changes.

 # Deploy an application as a StarlingX app

 This guide describes the steps to deploy an application as a **StarlingX App**